Principal Investigator

 PAVAN BHAT

-• Pavan Bhat is a JD/PhD student in Efimov Lab from 2023.
+Pavan Bhat is a JD/PhD candidate in Efimov Lab starting from Fall 2023.
 Before coming here, he was working on machine learning and molecular dynamics simulations of lipids.
-Now he is investigating the use of novel bioelectronic devices for cardiac mapping in large animal models, as well as the impact of spinal cord stimulation on cardiac outcomes.
+Now he is investigating the use of novel bioelectronic devices for cardiac mapping in large animal models, as well as various neuromodulation technologies to treat atrial fibrillation such as spinal cord stimulation.

 Education